xperture/xperture.github.io/README.md

 We look forward to collaborating with like-minded developers in the future and working to make valuable contributions to the industry.

 ### How we work
-I remind myself often to revisit my intentions.
-I work with reusability and readability in mind.
-I strive to create code that will endure through time.
-I want the user, be they developer or customer, to feel their needs were intuited.
-I approach the task at hand with curiosity and humility.
-This allows me to take roadblocks in stride, and savor opportunities to learn and absorb information which will help me build better next time.
+We map a strategy, build a solution or elevate your product experience with focused engagements available as standalone offerings or as a part of your project’s service stack.
+We work with reusability and readability in mind. we strive to create code that will endure through time.
+We approach the task at hand with curiosity and humility.
+This allows us to take roadblocks in stride, and savor opportunities to learn and absorb information which will help us build better next time.

  ### 📫 How to reach us:
 - [LinkedIn](https://www.linkedin.com/company/xperture-inc/)